 And as already mentioned, you will not be covered outside of the duration of your policy if the E&O coverage is a claims-made policy.

-What Does Professional Liability Insurance Cost?
+Does Professional Liability Insurance Have A Deductible?

 Why Get It With Embroker?